pearlkothari/Understanding-PR-and-Github/README.md

 * Now, push the changes using the command:

-  *git push origin master*
+  *git push origin main*

-**NOTE: Here 'master' means that the changes are being pushed to the master branch.**
+**NOTE: Here 'main' means that the changes are being pushed to the main branch.**

 - Now, to make a pull request, head to the real repository, i.e., https://github.com/iamvs-2002/Understanding-PR-and-Github and go to [PULL REQUEST](https://github.com/iamvs-2002/Understanding-PR-and-Github/pulls) and click on **New Pull Request** button.
 Then, select compare across forks and select the forked repo in your profile as the head repository.